Profile

 Minimum Admission Requirements

-The minimum APS (Admission Point Score) typically required for admission into Computer Science or Software Engineering programs varies between South African universities.
-However, a common requirement is an APS of 32-34.
+The minimum APS (Admission Point Score) and subject-specific marks typically required by South African universities for a degree in Computer Science or Software Engineering are:

-Please note that these are general requirements and specific universities may have additional or different requirements.
-Always check with the specific institution for the most accurate information.
+Please note that these are general requirements and specific universities may have different criteria.
+Always check the latest prospectus of the university you are interested in.

 Reasoning Ability